telerik/blazor-docs/knowledge-base/grid-change-font-size.md

 ## Solution

 1. Set a custom CSS class to the Grid through the `Class` parameter.
-This configuration will allow you to target specific Grid instances.
+This configuration allows you to target specific Grid instances.
 2. Use the defined class to [Override the theme styles]({%slug themes-override%}) and set the desired font size to the Grid and its child components.

 >caption Change Blazor Grid Font Size